Flight shame: Short-haul flight bans

 By 2019, the flight shame movement had inspired dozens of organisations, including universities and businesses such as Klarna Bank AB, across Europe to impose short-haul flight bans on their employees, as well as discouraging long-haul flights.
+In May of 2023, the government of France completely outlawed short-haul, domestic flights serving routes which are both within a 2.5-hour radius and can alternatively be served by SNCF's high speed rail service.
+However, the effect was abysmally minimal for the reason that as of 2023, it only affected three specific routes from Paris's Orly Airport to the cities of Bordeaux, Nantes, and Lyon.

 Industry response

-The airline industry has recognized the movement as a threat to its business interests.
+The airline industry has recognised the movement as a threat to its business interests.
 In 2019, at the annual International Air Transport Association (IATA) in Seoul, combating flygskam was discussed.
-Some airlines, such as easyJet, stated they would spend tens of millions of British Pounds to buy carbon offsets.
+Some airlines, such as easyJet, stated they would spend tens of millions of British Pounds to buy carbon offsets.In September 2024, Sweden's centre-right government announced it would abolish its aviation tax from July 2025, with Infrastructure Minister Andreas Carlson stating "there are few reasons to feel flight shame".

 COVID-19 pandemic

 By April 2020, the COVID-19 pandemic had caused global air travel numbers to plummet, as airlines cut up to 95% of their trips, dwarfing the impact of the flygskam movement.
-Prithwiraj Choudhury of the Harvard Business School and Jillian Anable of the University of Leeds consider that many aviation crisis adaptions made during the pandemic could lead to lasting behavioural changes after it ends, and that flying could be unlikely to return to business as usual, in order to address climate change.
+Prithwiraj Choudhury of the Harvard Business School and Jillian Anable of the University of Leeds consider that many aviation crisis adaptions made during the pandemic could lead to lasting behavioural changes after it ends, and that flying could be unlikely to return to pre-pandemic levels, in order to address climate change.